dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 > Workspaces are called desktops in BSPWM.
 They are used interchangeably.
   You will see both of them appear in this article.

-Therefore, see the following code snippet.
+See the following code snippet.

 {{< highlight c "anchorlinenos=true,linenos=inline,hl_lines=281 9-10,linenostart=273" >}}
 typedef struct desktop_t desktop_t;